sophiethorpe/ac215_DecAide/README.md

 The performance of the model was fairly good, with over 50% accuracy, which is good considering the relatively large number of categories compared to the size of the dataset.
 However, more fine-tuning will be done, with data augmentation methods, SMOTE, and further hyperparameter fine-tuning being done to address class imbalance, distribution shift, and other issues currently seen in the model and dataset.

+Tutorial:

+1) cd into `/modeling`, where you can find the `/initial_models_ac215.ipynb` notebook for the model.

+2) Download `/initial_models_ac215.ipynb`, open it in Google Colab, and choose "Run all" under the "Runtime" tab.

+3) When prompted, sign into your Google account.

+4) a.
+In the third cell, you should see "Do you want to continue (Y/n)?".
+Click next to this, type "Y", and hit `Enter`.
+   b.
+You should then see "Go to the following link in your browser, and complete the sign-in prompts:" and a link.
+   c.
+Click on the link, sign into your Google account again, and then copy the link by clicking "Copy" on the final page.
+   d.
+Paste this link into the Google Colab next to "Once finished, enter the verification code provided in your browser:" and hit `Enter`.

+5) The rest of the notebook should now run and train the model.

 ## 5. Mock App